nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 }
     ~~~

-Save and close the configuration file using 'wq!' and move to the next step to start your Shahdosocks server on your Ubuntu 16 server.
+Save and close the configuration file using **wq!** and move to the next step to start your Shahdosocks server on your Ubuntu 16.04 server.